SkygearIO/skygear-doc/content/ios/plugin.md

 ### Example

 Suppose you have a custom handler that returns the current time based on time zone.
-You should create a subclass of `ODOperation` called `ODCurrentTimeInZoneOperation`.
+You should create a subclass of `SKYOperation` called `SKYCurrentTimeInZoneOperation`.

-You should implement the `prepareForRequest` method by creating `ODRequest` containing data of the request.
+You should implement the `prepareForRequest` method by creating `SKYRequest` containing data of the request.

 ``` Objective-C